International Reserves and Foreign Currency Liquidity

 Data are available as time series in EVDS.
 Click here for access.

-• Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) decreased by 5.0 percent to USD 45.5 billion, of which USD 37.8 billion in principal repayments and USD 7.7 billion in interest payments.
-Additionally, outstanding FX and gold liabilities arising from the CBRT’s swap transactions with resident and non-resident banks recorded USD 44.0 billion, of which USD 17.0 billion is due in one month.
+- Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) increased by 3.4 percent to USD 44.6 billion, of which USD 36.9 billion in principal repayments and USD 7.7 billion in interest payments.
+Additionally, outstanding FX liabilities arising from the CBRT’s swap transactions with resident and non-resident banks recorded USD 16.6 billion.